 Michael Hiller, Director of Policy & Outreach

 Mike Joined NMRWA in July 2013 as the Director of Policy and Outreach.
 He has an undergraduate degree in Urban Studies and a Master of Art degree in Geography with a Graduate Certificate in GIS & Spatial Analysis, both from the University at Albany.
 Prior to moving to Pittsburgh, Mike was the GIS Coordinator for the University at Albany, where he developed a campus-wide system of infrastructure.
 He also has experience as an urban planning consultant, working to create more sustainable regions and places.
 He is responsible for coordinating watershed communities and organizations to develop and implement green infrastructure projects.
 In his free time, Mike likes to explore new areas of Pittsburgh, hang out with his dog, and find fresh food at a farmer’s market.

 Sara Powell, Monitoring & Communications Manager

 Sara joined NMRWA in February 2012.
-She has a B.S. in Marine Science and a M.S. in Environmental Health Sciences, both from the University of South Carolina.
-Prior to moving to Pittsburgh in Fall 2011, she worked as a Science Communicator in the Chesapeake Bay region.
+She has an undergraduate degree in Marine Science and a Masters in Environmental Health Sciences, both from the University of South Carolina.
+Prior to moving to Pittsburgh, she worked as a Science Communicator in the Chesapeake Bay region.
 Her responsibilities include oversight of water quality monitoring work, volunteer & member event planning, and management of NMRWA electronic & print communications.
-Outside of the office, Sara enjoys practicing yoga, watching college football, and exploring Pittsburgh with her husband, Mike, and their dogs, Willa & Gus.
+Outside of the office, Sara enjoys practicing yoga, watching college football, and traveling as much as possible.